Churchgate Street: West Side

 This church has mediaeval origins but was completely ‘restored’ between 1878 and 1880.
 Few original features survive.
 Some Roman brick is exposed and there is still one Norman window in the north-west bay of the nave wall.
 The lychgate dates from ca. 1880.

-The inscription over the door reads: “Given by Julian made a bequest of £12 per annum, or which £5 was for the Church, £5 for distribution to the poor of Harlow and £1 for each of the two women in the almshouses.
-Life-sized marble statues of Alexander and his wife Julian can bed seen in the wall of the south transept of St. Mary and St. Hugh.
+The inscription over the door reads: “Given by Julian the wife of Alex.
+Stafford Esq. for the habitation of two poor widows of this Parish AD 1630".
+In his will, dated 1651, Alexander Stafford of High Holborn, London, made a bequest of £12 per annum, of which £5 was for the Church, £5 for distribution to the poor of Harlow and £1 for each of the two women in the almshouses.
+There are life-size marble statues of Alexander and his wife Julian in the wall of the south transept of St. Mary and St. Hugh.
 The houses were sold to a private buyer in 1958 and rebuilt in 1974.

 32 Churchgate Street